Skip to main content

 We use the information we collect for the following purposes:

-• To gather statistics about how people donate and what you think of our communications, events or activities, to see if what we do is interesting to people and meets their needs.
+• To gather statistics about how people donate and get feedback on our communications, events or activities, to see if what we do is interesting to people and meets their needs.

 • To help us maintain administrative and statutory records so we can claim Gift Aid, pay our taxes and comply with our other legal and regulatory obligations.